mydobie/simple-react-redux-app/GETTING_STARTED/README.md

 - `/util` => All helper files not used directly by the the application
 - `/.env` => Global variables available to the application.
 These variables are set at build time.
-- `/modules` => NPM modules that are saved locally because they cannot be downloaded via an NPM
 - `/public` => Static files used by the application but not imported.
 Normally a parent html file and the .ico file

   - `/public/__fixtues__` => Static json files returned during an ajax call when the application is run in "mock" mode.
 Note: These files are not included in the built version of the application.

 - `/src` => All files used by the application and for testing

   - `/src/__mocks__` => Files called instead of a package during the unit tests
   - `/src/__tests__` => Jest test files.
 Note: there should be a file for each .jsx and .js file inside the `src` directory.

-    - `/src/__fixtures__` => Fixture files used during unit tests
+    - `/src/__test_fixtures__` => Fixture files used during unit tests
-    - `/src/SAMPLE_REDUX.test.jsx` => Start of a test for a component that is connected to the redux store.
+    - `/src/SAMPLE_REDUX.test.tsx` => Start of a test for a component that is connected to the redux store.
 This can be used as a template.
-    - `/src/SAMPLE.test.jsx` => Start of a test for a component that is not connected to the redux store.
+    - `/src/SAMPLE.test.tsx` => Start of a test for a component that is not connected to the redux store.
 This can be used as a template.

   - `/src/components` => Child and leaf components.
 In larger projects, there may be sub folders

-    - `/src/components/SAMPLE.jsx` => Sample component that can be used as a template.
+    - `/src/components/SAMPLE.tsx` => Sample component that can be used as a template.
-    - `/src/components/SAMPLE_NO_STATE.jsx` => Simple function component that can be used as a template.
-This are components that do not hold state.
-If in doubt use the `SAMPLE.jsx` version.
-    - `/src/components/SAMPLE_REDUX.jsx` => Sample component connected to the redux store that can be used as a template.
+    - `/src/components/SAMPLE_REDUX.tsx` => Sample component connected to the redux store that can be used as a template.
-    - `/src/components/SetAxios.jsx` => File that contains code that is run before and after each ajax call.
+    - `/src/components/SetAxios.tsx` => File that contains code that is run before and after each ajax call.

   - `/src/images` => All static images called by the components
   - `/src/js` => Any helper .js file used by the application
-    - `/src/js/axios.config.js` => Ajax based helper functions
+    - `/src/js/axios.config.ts` => Ajax based helper functions
-    - `/src/js/helpers.js` => Javascript helpers used across the application
+    - `/src/js/helpers.ts` => Javascript helpers used across the application
-    - `/src/js/whichEnv.js` => Helper methods to determine what environment the application is running in based in url patterns.
+    - `/src/js/whichEnv.ts` => Helper methods to determine what environment the application is running in based in url patterns.
   - `/src/pages` => High level components that are called by the router
   - `/src/scss` => Contains application-wide (aka theming ) scss.
     - `/src/scss/_variables.scss` => Overrides of Bootstrap main variables
     - `/src/scss/_custom.scss` => Custom css rules.
 Note this should be application-wide rules
     - `/src/scss/index.scss` => List of Bootstrap includes.
 Disable any scss for Bootstrap features that are not in use
-  - `/src/App.jsx` => Contains any items that should be on all "pages" including header and footers
+  - `/src/App.tsx` => Contains any items that should be on all "pages" including header and footers
-  - `/src/AppNavBar.jsx` => Main navigation bar for the entire application
+  - `/src/AppNavBar.tsx` => Main navigation bar for the entire application
-  - `/src/AppRouteNames.js` => Lists all the routes so they can imported into both the AppRoutes and AppNavBar files.
+  - `/src/AppRouteNames.ts` => Lists all the routes so they can imported into both the AppRoutes and AppNavBar files.
-  - `/src/AppRoutes.jsx` => Contains the routing for the entire application
+  - `/src/AppRoutes.tsx` => Contains the routing for the entire application
-  - `/src/index.jsx` => File that inserts React application into the HTML.
+  - `/src/index.tsx` => File that inserts React application into the HTML.
 This normally doesn't need to be modified

-  - `/src/feature-flags.config.js` => File that contains feature flags and configuration

 - `/DOCKER_DEV_ENV` => Files to develop inside a docker container.
   - `/DOCKER_DEV_ENV/README.md` => Directions on how to set up and run a docker container for development